 staffer organizes retreat activities and is responsible for two to

-three campers, which ensures every camper receives special attention.The
+three attendees, which ensures every attendee receives special attention.The

 Ontario retreat includes memorable experiences.
 There is a